platform-experience/serviceportal-widget-library/people-card/pe-technician-card/README.md

 ## Description

-This widget can be used to create a simple people card with name, username, and eventually location, representing a technical intervantion.
+This widget can be used to create a simple people card with name, username, and eventually location, representing a technical intervention.

 ## Screenshots
 ![alt text](../../images/pe-technician-card.png "Technician Card")